Joey305/autodock-WEBSERVER/README.md

 A login‑gated Flask web app that streamlines **end‑to‑end molecular docking job prep** for HPC clusters (LSF) and local experimentation.
 It focuses on fast, repeatable packaging of everything you need to run AutoDock Vina (or Vina‑compatible tools): receptor prep, box/center selection, ligand prep, and final job ZIPs that include executable submit scripts and templates.

-> Although our first users docked PWWP domains, the app is **not domain‑specific**.
-It works with general PDB/PDBQT receptors and SDF/SMILES ligands, at single‑target or small‑batch scale.

 ---